From Zero to Hero

 International conducting fellowships include studies in Vienna, Rotterdam and Amsterdam conservatories in the Netherlands.
 As guest conductor, she has conducted at the Seasons Music Festival Orchestra in Yakima, Washington, the Bulgarian State Opera in Burgas; and at the Mariinsky Theatre in St. Petersburg, Russia.
 Her critical edition of G.F.
 Bristow’s Overture to Rip Van Winkle will be recorded and released by the Royal Northern Sinfonia (England) and New World Records in 2015.
 A native of Kansas, Dr. Omelchenko holds a doctoral degree in music from the University of Iowa and degrees from the University of New Mexico and Knox College.

-Colleen, Lucy, and Kira will be presenting on this very topic at the 2015 NAfME National In-Service Conference this coming October in Nashville, TN!
-Take advantantage of the In-Service BACK-TO-SCHOOL SPECIAL.
-The deadline is August 31!
+Colleen, Lucy, and Kira presented on this topic at the 2015 NAfME National Conference in Nashville, Tennessee.

 The National Association for Music Education (NAfME) provides a number of forums for the sharing of information and opinion, including blogs and postings on our website, articles and columns in our magazines and journals, and postings to our Amplify member portal.
 Unless specifically noted, the views expressed in these media do not necessarily represent the policy or views of the Association, its officers, or its employees.